Tristan Jarry: Pittsburgh Penguins

 On May 24, 2021, Jarry turned over the puck in his zone and allowed Josh Bailey to score the Game 5 double overtime winner for the New York Islanders, who thus took a 3–2 series lead in the first round of the 2021 Stanley Cup playoffs.
 The Penguins were then eliminated in Game 6 after losing 5–3 to the Islanders; Jarry posted a .888 save percentage in the postseason.

-During the 2021–22 season, Jarry again appeared in the annual NHL Allstar Game.
-He finished the regular season with a .919 save percentage and ranked eighth amongst goalies in wins.
+During the 2021–22 season, Jarry again appeared in the annual NHL All-Star Game.
+He finished the regular season with a .919 save percentage and ranked eighth amongst goaltenders in wins.
 However, on April 14, 2022, Jarry sustained a foot injury in a game against the New York Islanders, two weeks before the start of the 2022 Stanley Cup playoffs.
 As a result of his injury, Jarry missed the first 6 playoff games of a 7 game series against the New York Rangers.
 Playing with a still injured foot, Jarry returned for Game 7, where the Rangers ultimately eliminated the Penguins in a 4-3 OT loss.

 In the 2022–23 season, injuries continued to plague Jarry, where he played only 47 games out of the 82 game season.
 Notably, during the 2023 NHL Winter Classic game against the Boston Bruins, Jarry sustained a lower-body injury, forcing him to leave the game with 4:30 minutes left in the first period.
 Jarry finished the regular season with a .909 save percentage.

 On July 1, 2023, Jarry re-signed to the Penguins on a five-year, $26.9 million contract extension.

 On November 30, 2023, Jarry scored his second career goal, and first in the NHL, in a 4–2 victory over the Tampa Bay Lightning, becoming the first Penguins goaltender and 14th NHL goaltender overall to do so.

+Edmonton Oilers

+On December 12, 2025, Pittsburgh traded Jarry and forward Samuel Poulin to the Edmonton Oilers in exchange for goaltender Stuart Skinner, defenceman Brett Kulak, and a 2029 second-round draft pick.
+Jarry inherited the starting goaltender role from the departing Skinner; however, he struggled with consistency, recording a save percentage of .855 in his first 15 starts with the Oilers.
+Consequently, he slipped down into a backup goaltender role to Connor Ingram for the remainder of the 2025–26 season.

 Goaltender mask design

-Displayed on Jarry's goalie mask are the Penguins of Madagascar playing pond hockey against Tom and Jerry, referencing the Pittsburgh Penguins and paying homage to his last name.
+Jarry has had the Penguins of Madagascar playing pond hockey against Tom and Jerry displayed on his goaltender mask, referencing the Pittsburgh Penguins and paying homage to his last name.
 Tom and Jerry was a nickname given to Jarry by previous Oil Kings teammate Kristiāns Pelšs who died in 2013.